 I own a rental property – how does this affect me?

 For most responsible property owners, the impact will be minimal.
-You may need to address some maintenance and repairs (and we can help with that).
+You may need to address some property maintenance and repairs (and we can help with that).
 There is speculation that rental prices may need to rise as a result; but we’ll chat with you about what the right price should be.